jpedrosiqueira/mern-weather-app/README.md

 - Displays forecast for the next six days, showing the weekday, weather description icon for that day, as well as high and low temperatures.
 - Icon that indicates if it is currently day or night, located on the top right of the page.
 - Button that toggles units between Fahrenheit(default) and Celsius.

-## How to run the app

-1. On root of project, enter client folder with `cd client`, and run `npm install`
-2. Exit client folder with `cd ..`, and run `npm install` on root folder.
-3. Run on command line `npm run dev`
-4. Have fun checking the weather!

-Testing: to run tests, run `npm test` inside client folder.

-**Note:** If there's an issue with babel-jest when running `npm run dev`, then you should create a `.env` file inside `/client` folder and add `SKIP_PREFLIGHT_CHECK=true`.
-Save the file and try running again.

 ### Figma Design